Diesel particulate filters (DPFs)

 What is a DPF?

-Diesel particulate filters (DPFs) are self-cleaning exhaust-treatment devices that can be fitted to a wide variety of engines.
+Diesel particulate filters (DPFs) are exhaust-treatment devices that can be fitted to a wide variety of engines.
 DPFs trap harmful pollutants and prevent them from reaching the atmosphere, where they can cause significant environmental damage and impact to human health.

 Active vs. passive regeneration DPFs